VanderPloegR1/companion/Upgrade-Scripts.md

 		]
 	}

 	// Tell companion to re-run from the first upgrade script each time.
 Use higher numbers to run from later points.
-    // Make sure to NOT commit this line uncommented DEVELOPER_forceStartupUpgradeScript = 0
+	// Make sure to NOT commit this line uncommented static DEVELOPER_forceStartupUpgradeScript = 0

 }
 ```